Niels-Vullings/RsienaTwoStep/README.md

 Depending on the precise implementation of the two-step procedure, allowing for twosteps can be interpreted simply as:
-- allowing for simultaneity (when two actors are picked at random to simultaneously make a ministep),
+- allowing for **simultaneity**: when two actors are picked at random to simultaneously make a ministep;
-- or as coordination (when there are either rules on which two actors are allowed to make a twostep and/or which options after the twostep count as coordination and are included in the choice set of the two actors).
+- allowing for ***weak* coordination**: two actors are picked at random to simultaneously make a ministep but only specific possible future networks are regarded as the result of coordination and included in the choice set of the two actors;
+- allowing for ***strict* coordination**: only actors are sampled to make a twostep who are connected at time1.

 The package can mix the ratio of ministeps and twosteps.